 An examination of the contemporary political, economic, and social structures of Latin American countries through a comparative-historical lens.
 Emphasis is on transformative shifts from state-led economies to free-market (and perhaps back again), from military authoritarian governments to democracies, and from a focus on class identities to a greater role for racial and ethnic identities in politics.

 POL 361/The Middle East Through Literature and Film

-In this seminar, students are exposed to Middle Eastern and Maghrebi cultures, society, and politics through cultural production — literature (in translation) and film — from the region, supplemented by social scientific writings.
-The aim is to familiarize students with the peoples of the region and how they understand themselves, and how they engage with their societies and the challenges they face.
-Organized around several topical themes, the course addresses Middle Eastern perspectives on, and modes of analyses of critical issues – such as authoritarian governance, gender relations, conflict, and war — which impact people’s lives and are treated in both cultural production and academic works by artists and scholars of the region.
-Students’ exposure to these topics and perspectives, and to literary, visual and social scientific methods of analysis, along with the discussions that ensue in class, enrich students’ knowledge base and sensitivity while developing a critical lens regarding how we understand other cultures and societies, and the agency of their populations.
+In this seminar, students are exposed to Middle Eastern society and politics through cultural production — literature (in translation) and film — from the region, supplemented by social scientific writings.
+Organized around several topical themes, the course addresses Middle Eastern perspectives on critical issues that impact their lives – such as authoritarian governance, gender relations, conflict and war – and as they are treated in literary, mediatic and academic works.
+The aim is to enrich students’ knowledge and sensitivity while developing a critical lens regarding how we understand other cultures and societies.

 POL 275/Western Political Philosophy

 Selected political questions that have intrigued Western society from time immemorial and theoretical solutions presented by some of the great political philosophers from classical Greece to the modern era.